 A Bill to require the Secretary of State to establish and maintain a framework for the regular evaluation of tax reliefs, including in relation to their effectiveness, cost and value for money and to require annual reporting under that framework; to require the Secretary of State to review all existing tax reliefs; and for connected purposes.

-The Tax Reliefs (Evaluation) Bill would require the Secretary of State to create and maintain a regular framework to assess tax reliefs in terms of their effectiveness, cost and value for money, with annual reporting.
-It would also require a review of all existing tax reliefs.
+The Tax Reliefs (Evaluation) Bill would require the government to set up a formal framework to regularly check how tax reliefs are working, looking at their effectiveness, cost and value for money, with annual reports on what is found.
+It also requires the Secretary of State to review all existing tax reliefs to ensure they remain appropriate and effective.

 Generated 21 February 2026